-E.5.2.2 Dose Conversion Factor for Insoluble Tritiated Particulates on two factors: particle size distribution, and dissolution rates of tritium from the particulate into lung fluid.
+E.5.2.2 Dose Conversion Factor for Insoluble Tritiated Particulates

+Following the intake assessment, the intake amount may be converted to internal dose using a DCF.
+Determination of internal dose from a tritiated particulate is mainly dependent on two factors: particle size distribution, and dissolution rates of tritium from the particulate into lung fluid.
 The impact of these factors on DCF or intake determination, as derived from either bioassay or air concentration data, is discussed below.